edwinchoate/edwinchoate.github.io/_case_studies/roles-permissions-redesign.md

 ## Better Explaining How the Admin Role Works

-When talking with stakeholders, it became clear to me that the Admin role had some special logic which made it work differently than the other roles, but the user interface wasn't doing a good job of explaining to first-time users how this works, which was causing confusing and errors.
+When talking with stakeholders, it became clear to me that the Admin role had some special logic which made it work differently than the other roles, but the user interface wasn't doing a good job of explaining to first-time users how this works, which was causing confusion and errors.

 <figure>
     <img alt="a side-by-side showing the difference between a regular Role and the Admin role, which you can't edit" src="/assets/img/roles-permissions-redesign/roles-screens.png">
     <figcaption>Part of the logic involved the fact that you can't alter an Admin's permissions.
 The admin automatically has everything turned on.
-So, I made a distinct design for the Admin role's page specifically and added some explicitly communication in the interface to explain to users how this works.</figcaption>
+So, I made a distinct design for the Admin role's page specifically and added some explicit communication in the interface to explain to users how this works.</figcaption>
 </figure>

 ## Making It Easier to Copy Roles (Saving Work)

 **One piece of feedback I kept hearing from stakeholders was that people have to spend too much time clicking every time they create a new role**.
 Each time they make a new role, they have to start from scratch and go through every single permission and click, click, click, click... until they've got the role set up to their liking.
 And then they've got to do this all over again if they want to create another role.

-The main for this was simply the the New Role page defaulted to all of the permissions unclicked, every time you used it.

 <figure>
     <img alt="a dialog presenting the user with options to copy the new role from an existing one, or create the new role from a pre-defined template" src="/assets/img/roles-permissions-redesign/role-templates.png">